DanTheetje/WifiCrackingPnO/README.md

 In Section 1.1 you don’t talk about the sniffing.
 Add it.
 [TO BE DONE]

 Remove 6.4.1 FMS method and 6.4.2 The PTW method or make it much smaller.
 You don’t need to know all this.
-[TO BE DONE]
+[SHORTENED]

 To be done: MitM and sniffing [TO BE DONE]